 Naturopathy is a holistic system, meaning that naturopaths strive to find the cause of disease by understanding the patient as a totality of body, mind, and spirit.
 Most naturopaths use a variety of therapies and techniques such as Diet & Nutrition, Herbal medicine, Vitamin & Mineral supplementation & Homeopathy.
 There are two areas of focus in naturopathy: one is supporting the body’s own healing abilities, and the other is empowering individuals to make lifestyle changes necessary for the best possible health.
-While naturopaths treat both short bouts of illness and chronic conditions, their emphasis is focused on the prevention of disease and patient education.
+While naturopathy is used in both short bouts of illness and chronic conditions, their emphasis is focused on the prevention of disease and patient education.

 Diet and Nutrition